PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 **The feel** of a custom mechanical keyboard is **very different** from a membrane or laptop keyboard.
 Most people prefer when the keys are low profile, but the feeling you get from a good keeb is unmatched.

 The main reason is that you're getting a more pronounced **tactile feedback**.
 This has been made possible by the **switches**.
 They give a less *mushy* feel, every keypress can be clearly felt, making them perfect for precise and accurate typing.
-It's also more satisfying to type on, thanks to the switches.
+It's also more satisfying to type on.

 Cherry is one of the pioneers in the domain.
 If you want to know more about the history of switches you can read [this article](https://tedium.co/2018/07/19/cherry-mx-keyboard-history/) and [this article](https://keyboardsexpert.com/history-of-mechanical-keyboard-switches/).
 Cherry designed his first switch in the '60s and received a patent in 1974.
 The first Cherry MX switch was released in 1984.
 The MX switch is still used today, and it's the most popular switch in the mechanical keyboard community.